BenTaylorPublic/screeps/README.md

             Rooms should not make any other creeps until the attack is done (like AttackQuick)

 Optional buildings
+    Labs
     Nuker

-    Labs
+Minerals

+Lab logic
+    Uses stocker creeps
+    Lab logic of what to request/combine/buff

 Marketing logic (will be at empire level)
     Price history
     Buy/sell logic

-Lab logic
-    Uses stocker creeps
-    Lab logic of what to request/combine/buff

 Power
     Power creeps control